From Emotionally Healthy to Unhealthy: When People or Situations Bring Out the Worst in You

 If life, work, or relationships have started to bring out the worst in you, it doesn’t mean you’ve failed.
 It means something needs your attention.

 So whether you’re slipping or already flat on your back—this is your invitation to get back up.
 Stronger.
 Sharper.
 More self-aware.
-Not because you have to, but because you deserve to.
+Not because you have to, but because you deserve to, and you don’t have to live in distress.

 Need Help?
 The people in your life impact your energy, mood, and stress response.